Spring/Summer 2022 Issue

 As Dr. Alfred Adler once said, “Empathy is seeing with the eyes of another, listening with the ears of another, and feeling with the heart of another.”
 We can’t think of a better way to help a person feel acknowledged and loved than seeking to understand what they are experiencing and walking a mile in their shoes.

-This issue of Nugent Good News is filled with amazing people who are using the power of empathy to serve and support others.
+This issue of Good News Utah is filled with amazing people who are using the power of empathy to serve and support others.
 On our cover is fitness guru Drew Manning, who intentionally gained and then lost 75 pounds so he could better understand how to help his overweight clients (“Fit to Fat to Fabulous: Drew Manning’s Up-and-Down Journey,” p.
 24).

 Kyle Fox, who created the nonprofit organization Follow the Flag, does everything in his power to honor the bravery and sacrifice of U.S. veterans and helps their families feel supported as they work through feelings of grief and loss.
 His efforts have sparked a new wave of patriotism and united communities across the country (“To Honor, Heal, and Inspire,” p.
 38).